JamesWoolfenden/sato/README.md

 ```

 I make an opinionated translation, in Terraform there are no parameters, resources and dependencies are very different,
-there's no 1 for 1 - ARM to Terraform, so the aim is to get you close to 100%.
+there's no one for one - ARM to Terraform, so the aim is to get you close to 100%.

 There needs to be a lot of work supporting resources and built-in functions/template as yet.
 If you want to use this, let me know so, then I'll know to do so, or even better send me a PR.